Ixcatl/fables_novasophonia/docs/core/equipment.rst

          - Light
          - 100
          - Wand attacks may use Insight to hit, and can be parried as ranged attacks.
 Its first point of damage dealt is raw :term:`astral damage <damage type: astral>`; any further is dealt as soakable, :term:`magical <damage class: magical>` :term:`elemental damage <damage set: elemental>`, the exact damage type determined when the wand is created.
 Any spells contained in the wand may be cast using Grace in place of Insight, including opposed checks, spell range, and duration.
+       * - Sceptre
+         - Club
+         - 1
+         - Melee
+         - 1h
+         - 1
+         - 100
+         - May deliver a touch spell at reach, adding its Quality to the spell attack roll.
+Any spells cast with a sceptre have +1 reroll per Quality on opposed rolls to overcome resistance.
+       * - Staff
+         - Blade
+         - 1 Blunt
+         - Melee
+         - 2h
+         - 1
+         - 100
+         - Can be adorned with ornaments aligned to a particular mystic path.
+This costs 100 of various materials and a camp action of work.
+Spells stored of the same *primary path* as its ornament may be cast with 1 difficulty of modification for free.
+This can exceed the normal capacity of the staff and the maximum difficulty the wielder can cast at.
+       * - Grimoire
+         - \-
+         - \-
+         - \-
+         - 1h
+         - Light
+         - 150
+         - Can store 1 spell higher than its Quality.
+A grimoire cannot contain weapon arts.
+Its stored spells do not vanish when it is unattuned, and can be used by another who attunes to it; they still require any paths and prerequisites to cast a written spell.
+       * - Globe
+         - Thrown
+         - 1
+         - Range (4)
+         - 1h
+         - Light
+         - 100
+         - TBD. some mental- or resistance-related effect?

 Focus Upgrades
 ----------